Askedio/Laravelcp/README.md

 # Using this package
 You can use the 'base' version to rapidly develop vendor/composer based packages.
 Clone the git repo, rename it, rename the namespaces, and off you go!
 Now all of your Laravel code will be in your own vendor module :D

-# Developing notes
-I like to develop in vendor, if you don't - who cares?
-It's a personal prefrence, my goal is to not change Laravel at all, not even the composer.
-These notes are for me to have a quick refrence for creating new features within the correct path.

-## Create Migration
-php artisan make:migration test --path="vendor\askedio\laravelcp\src\Database\Migrations"

-## Migrate
-php artisan migrate --path="vendor\askedio\laravelcp\src\Database\Migrations"